Equity Conference 2026 - Durham - 9-11 May

 Equity Conference 2025 - Derry - 10-12 May

-Equity Conference is coming to Derry from Saturday 10 - Monday 12 May 2025.
-We look forward to welcoming members from across the UK for three days to debate policy and engage with the union's industrial and campaigning work.
+Equity Conference took place in Derry's historic Guild Hall from Saturday 10 - Monday 12 May 2025.
+Members from across the UK came together for three days to debate policy and decide the union's agenda on everything from artificial intelligence to arts funding.

 Equity Conference 2024 - Birmingham - 18-20 May